take-cheeze/texts/README.md

 ## Welcome to the take_cheeze Wiki
-This is a Personal Wiki of Takeshi Watanabe.
+This is a texts by Takeshi Watanabe.

 * [Twittter](http://twitter.com/take_cheeze)
 * [Japanese articles](http://qiita.com/take_cheeze)